Professional Corporation for the Practice of Medicine

 It is recommended that you familiarize yourself with the NC Laws (Medical Practice Act and Professional Corporation Act) and Rules (Corporations) prior to starting the formation of a professional corporation.
-For your convenience we also provide a Guide for Professional Corporations and Professional Limited Liabilities Companies and Frequently Asked Questions
+For your convenience we also provide a Handbook for Managing Professional Corporations, Professional Associations and Professional Limited Liability Companies and Frequently Asked Questions.

-- A list of required documents to gather, complete and mail to NCMB is outlined in our Online Application.
+- A list of required documents to gather, complete and email to NCMB is outlined in our Online Application.

-- Complete the online portion of the application, available at right, pay the $50.00 application fee by VISA, MasterCard or Discover.
+- Complete the online portion of the application, available at right, pay the $50.00 application fee by VISA, MasterCard or Discover, or American Express.

-Once documents are reviewed at the Board and it has been determined that all statutory requirements are met, (see the Process Tab) the NCMB will return the original Articles to you along with a Board issued Certificate (NCMB PC-02) and Registration Certificate (NCMB PC-03).
+Once documents are reviewed at the Board and it has been determined that all statutory requirements are met, (see the Process Tab) the NCMB will email a scanned copy of the Articles to you along with a NCMB issued Certificate (NCMB PC-02) for filing with the NC Secretary of State.
+All other documents generated during the approval process will also be emailed to you as scanned documents for you to retain for your records.

 Unfiled Certificates expire after four months.
 If certification expires, reapplication will be required before filing with the SOS.

-The Medical Board requires that all applicants complete the online application prior to mailing in their documents.
+The Medical Board requires that all applicants complete the online application prior to emailing their documents to the Corporations division at email@example.com.

 Upon receipt, application packets are reviewed to ensure that statutory requirements are met.
 The following are examples of what the Board looks for during its application review.